mk-fg/hwctl/README.rst

   https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html

-`rp2040-usb-ppps`_
+`mpy-usb-ppps`_
 ------------------
-.. _rp2040-usb-ppps: rp2040-usb-ppps.py
+.. _mpy-usb-ppps: mpy-usb-ppps.py

-RP2040 firmware-script used to control USB per-port-power-switching, but NOT via actual built-in ppps protocol that some USB Hub devices support (and can be done using sysfs on linux, or uhubctl_ tool), and instead via cheap solid-state-relays, soldered to a simple USB Hub with push-button power controls on ports.
+Micropython firmware-script used to control USB per-port-power-switching, but NOT via actual built-in ppps protocol that some USB Hub devices support (and can be done using sysfs on linux, or uhubctl_ tool), and instead via cheap solid-state-relays, soldered to a simple USB Hub with push-button power controls on ports.